 “It brought a whole new layer to our work and really deepened our thinking.
 Instead of just saying to kids, ‘Well, work harder.
 Do more work,’ we actually had ways to think about this – ‘Is this work valuable to students?
 Do they feel like they belong in class?
 What’s their growth mindset?”

 This report responds to four fundamental questions educators face about this work: 1) How do we make research come alive?
 2) How do we adapt these practices for students?
 3) How do we learn from others?
 4) How do we know if it’s working?
-Through vignettes, the report explores the solutions four school teams developed in response to these questions and the impact of these practices on student outcomes.
-The impact has been notable: at North Queens Community High School, school leaders used research about academic mindsets to increase their school’s New York State Algebra Regents pass rate from 30 percent to 80 percent.
-At KAPPA International High School, teachers explored why students were failing to meaningfully revise their work, ultimately increasing revision completion from 9 percent to 60 percent.
-In these ways, the APB Institute is taking academic and personal behaviors out of academia and into the classroom.
+In response to these questions, the report explores the solutions four school teams developed and the impact of these practices on student outcomes.